How to Spend 2 Days in Sequoia National Park, California

 The Giant Forest Museum along with a system of short trails leading to Round Meadow enhances your visit to Sequoia with some old stories and history of the place.
 The museum is open all year round.
 For more information, visit the historic Giant Forest Market building.
 The place opened its doors as a museum and visitor center in 2001.

-The Big Trees Trail helps match the informations obtained at the visitor center with real life experiences.
+The Big Trees Trail helps match information obtained at the visitor center with real life experiences.
 This short, 0.75 miles, trail starts at the Giant Forest Museum and circles Round Meadow.
 It’s one of the shortest trails you will take in Sequoia National Park in the next 2 days.

 Views from Moro Rock | 2 days in Sequoia National Park